Clam, Razor, clams

 Razor clams are bivalve molluscs.
 There are 6 species found in British intertidal waters.
-2 are of commercial importance, namely Ensis siliqua and E arcuatus.
-E directus was introduced to European waters probably in 1978 through tanker ballast water.
-Spawning occurs in summer.
-Fertilised eggs develop into mobile larvae hours after fertilisation.
+2 are of commercial importance: Ensis siliqua and E arcuatus.
+Spawning occurs in summer, and fertilised eggs develop into mobile larvae hours after fertilisation.
 The larval phase includes several stages and lasts for about 3-4 weeks, during which time they drift with the current.
-The larval phase ends when larvae settle, attaching themselves to sand or shell by byssal threads.
+They then settle, attaching themselves to sand or shell by byssal threads.
 At around 0.5cm length juveniles burrow into sand.
-Relative to other commercially important bivalves Ensis are long-lived, slow growing, and attain sexual maturity late in life.
+Relative to other commercially important bivalves, Ensis are long-lived, slow growing, and attain sexual maturity late in life.
 They may survive to 10-15 years and an average adult can reach a size of 12.5cm, although growth will cease by age 10.
-E.siliqua and E.arcuatus can live in excess of 20 years.
+They can live in excess of 20 years.
 E. arcuatus reaches sexual maturity between 73 and 130 mm and E. siliqua mature between 118 - 140 mm in Scotland.
 They are filter feeders and normally lie vertically in the sediment with 2 small siphons, through which they feed, visible on the surface.
 Razor clams burrow into the sediment around the extreme low water mark and in the shallow subtidal and are capable of rapid burrowing if disturbed.